 We’re confident that this new scheme will really make a difference to people living and working in Roath who have lived with the threat of flooding for many years.

-We are doing everything we can to minimise disruption to local residents and businesses while we undertake these improvements, and we appreciate the support, patience and cooperation of the local community.
+We are doing everything we can to minimise disruption to local residents and businesses while we undertake these works, and we appreciate the support, patience and cooperation of the local community.

-We have agreed to pause tree felling and construction in Roath Brook Gardens and Roath Mill Gardens (Phase 3 of the Roath Flood Scheme) for four months after listening to the views of the community and the concerns of the Roath Brook Trees campaign group.
+As previously communicated, we have agreed to pause tree felling and construction in Roath Brook Gardens and Roath Mill Gardens (Phase 3 of the Roath Flood Scheme) after listening to the views of the community and the concerns of the Roath Brook Trees campaign group.

-This pause will allow the campaign group time to further scrutinise our modelling (the hydrology and hydraulic model used to predict the flood risk) and the options appraisal that selected the current design.
-The campaign group will review Phase 3 and if appropriate submit new evidence to us.
+This pause allows the campaign group time to further scrutinise our modelling (the hydrology and hydraulic model used to predict the flood risk) and the options appraisal that selected the current design.
 We have committed to consider any new evidence prior to making a decision on how to progress.
-We have had, and continue to have, constructive discussions with the campaign group and are committed to continuing this dialogue during this pause.
-We welcome comments and views from all members of the community during this time.

 All of the businesses on Waterloo Gardens remain open as usual during the construction of the scheme.